SHANARRI – responsible

 If you would like to voluteer with Young Scot, find out what projects we have on offer through Young Scot Hive.

-Or you can find volunteer opportunities locally with Volunteer Centre Borders, opportunities are currently affected by the COVID-19 outbreak, but you can keep up to date by following them on Facebook.
+Or you can find volunteer opportunities locally with Volunteer Centre Borders, you can keep up to date by following them on Facebook.

 Thinking about today use the emoji flags to mark how you are doing for ‘Be Kind’.